sftcd/etm/etm.md

 example, lots of Amazon S3 leaks showing that careless admins can too easily cause application server data to become available to adversaries

-- Virtualisation exposing secrets, for example [Meltdown and Spectre](https://www.us-cert.gov/ncas/alerts/TA18-004A) and similar side-channels
+- Virtualisation exposing secrets, for example, [Meltdown and Spectre](https://www.us-cert.gov/ncas/alerts/TA18-004A) and similar side-channels

-- Compromised badly-maintained web sites, for example that have led to massive online [databases of passwords](https://haveibeenpwned.com/Passwords)
+- Compromised badly-maintained web sites, that for example, have led to massive online [databases of passwords](https://haveibeenpwned.com/Passwords)

-- Supply-chain attacks, for example the [Target attack](https://www.zdnet.com/article/how-hackers-stole-millions-of-credit-card-records-from-target/)
+- Supply-chain attacks, for example, the [Target attack](https://www.zdnet.com/article/how-hackers-stole-millions-of-credit-card-records-from-target/)

 - Breaches of major service providers, that many of us might have assumed would